 Combine this with the retargeting and added call-to-action buttons, and you can see how local businesses can benefit from Facebook local ads.

-If you still need help benefitting from Facebook local ads, then reach out to us for a FREE session with one of our Facebook marketing experts.
-We can walk you through the best strategies to use with your Facebook local ads.
+If you still need help benefitting from Facebook local ads, then reach out to us for a FREE session with one of our Facebook marketing experts .
+We can walk you through the best strategies for local SEO in Brisbane.